Scarabol/rock-raiders-web/README.md

 - Add captain flh animation to mission briefing
 - Seams do not show tear down progress while drilling
 - Driver may sit wrong way around on vehicle
-- Arrows not shown on power station flaps
 - Numbers above dynamite not shown as sprite (same issue as with sleeping rockies?)
 - Level 11 spams console with unreachable jobs
 - Work sounds missing for most of the jobs